 Barcelona Matador Sedan

 X, Barcelona and Barcelona II were option packages available exclusively with the second generation AMC Matador Coupe.
 At least for the first three production years.
 For 1978, Barcelona package could have been ordered with the sedan as well.
 It was late for it by then, however.
-Only 396 Matadors were outfitted as Barcelona special edition cars for that year, and that’s the sum total for both the coupe and the sedan.
+Very few Matadors were outfitted as Barcelona special edition cars for that year, especially as a sedan.
 On the outside, Barcelona package brought with itself the vinyl roof, color-keyed slot wheels, and two-tone metallic paint (either Golden Ginger with Sand Tan, or Autumn Red with Claret).
 On the inside, however, Barcelona Matador Sedan offered plushy velveteen crush fabric with woven accent stripes for upholstery.
 Coupled with unique headliner, and corresponding door panels, Barcelona Matador Sedan looked kitschy beyond its time.

 AMX Special Editions